 Lake Ashi

-Lake Ashi is one of the scenic spots in Hakone with a view of Mount Fuji when the weather is clear, otherwise the clouds will hide it.
+Lake Ashi is one of the scenic spots in Hakone with a view of Mount Fuji when the weather is clear, otherwise, the clouds will hide it.
 The lake was born about 3,000 years ago during an eruption of Mount Hakone.

-It is possible to cross the lake thanks to several boats and some of them even propose originals rides like the pirate ships or the ninja bus (yes, there’s a bus that goes into the water in Lake Ashi).
-If you plan on doing the Hakone Loop (a round course itinerary that allows to see all the Hakone area), you will have the opportunity to cross Lake Ashi and see the scenic views of nature all around you.
-And maybe you’ll be lucky to see Mount Fuji during a clear day (the best time is during winter or early in the morning and late in the afternoon).
+It is possible to cross the lake thanks to several boats and some of them even propose original rides like the pirate ships or the ninja bus (yes, there’s a bus that goes into the water in Lake Ashi).
+If you plan on doing the Hakone Loop (a round course itinerary that allows you to see all the Hakone area), you will have the opportunity to cross Lake Ashi and see the scenic views of nature all around you.
+And maybe you’ll be lucky to see Mount Fuji on a clear day (the best time is during winter or early in the morning and late in the afternoon).

 Pirate ships

 Pirate ships aren’t probably very “Japanese”, but they certainly are an attraction you will see in Hakone.
-There are three ships at the moment that take you on a cruise to the other end of lake Ashi.
+There are three ships at the moment that take you on a cruise to the other end of Lake Ashi.
 The ride takes about 25 to 35 minutes one way and about 70 minutes if you take the round trip.

 You also have the possibility to upgrade your ticket to use the special cabin which is absolutely amazing.
 It takes fewer people and the decoration is awesome.